KerenLab/CellTune-App/docs/documentation/viewer/legends-hover.md

 To turn off cell info inclusion in the legend, use the legend menu or keyboard shortcut `Cmd + I`.

-To adjust what cell info is shown in the hover setting, use the legend manu:
+To adjust what cell info is shown in the hover setting, use the legend menu:

 ![Menu_HoverSettings](/assets/documentation/Menu_HoverSettings.png){: width="55%"}